We are a caring faith community of believers who welcome and encourage your participation in spiritual growth and our supporting ministries.

 You can join us virtually for our Sunday activities!
 Please use these links if you would like to participate:

-The other churches and organizations using our building have also resumed their activities.
+Most of the other churches and organizations using our building have also resumed their activities.
 For more information, please contact those churches and organizations directly as they may have revised their schedules.

 Please keep in mind, this is new for all of us and we will likely need to make adjustments as we go.
 Thank you for your patience as we work through this.